What Is An Emergency?

 Typical emergencies we see on a regular basis: Persistent vomiting or diarrhea, persistent cough, persistent sneezing, pale gums, rapid or shallow breathing, excessive thirst, excessive urination, straining to urinate or defecate, abnormal nasal discharge, labored breathing, sudden or severe lameness, convulsions or seizures, prolonged labor or dystocia, suspected poisoning, bleeding, injury or fight wound, abdominal bloating, hit by car or blunt trauma and severe facial swelling or hives.

-Symptoms that require immediate investigation and treatment:
+Symptoms that require immediate investigation and treatment.
+If your pet:

-- your pet is unconscious and can’t wake up.
+- is unconscious and can’t wake up.

 urine or feces.

-- your pet is showing signs of heatstroke.
+- is showing signs of heatstroke.

-- your pregnant dog or cat has gone more than three to four hours between deliveries and is still straining or you see a puppy stuck and protruding from the vulva.
+- pregnant dog or cat has gone more than three to four hours between deliveries and is still straining or you see a puppy stuck and protruding from the vulva.